12 Best Long Head Bicep Exercises For Massive Peaks

 Close Grip Barbell Curl

-1. Hold the barbell with a close grip (can be hip width or closer).
-Your feet should be shoulder-width.
+1. Hold the barbell with a close grip (it can be hip-width or closer).
+Your palms should be up and a few inches apart.

 3. Concentration Curl

-Concentration Curl is the best exercise to build a biceps peak.
-This exercise should be a part of your arms race, as peaked biceps are very impressive to look at.
-It’s also a great way to target the long head muscles as you’re going to be concentrating on the peak and try to “blow” it up.
+This exercise should be part of your arms workout routine.
+It’s also a great way to target the long head muscles, as you’ll concentrate on the peak and try to “blow” it up.

 Concentration Curl